 Bee-flies are all parasitoids of solitary bees and wasps, their larvae consuming the baby bees underground and then emerging to pupate into the nectar feeding, and so in some instances, pollinating adults.

 They are some of the earlier flying flies of the season.
-This year we had some sightings as early as mid-February, much earlier than usual in previous years.
+Last year we had some sightings as early as mid-February, much earlier than usual in previous years.
 The Dipterists Forum and Buglife are running a joint initiative to get as many folks as possible to record these creatures especially those within the genus Bombylius.
 This genus includes four species that are the more well-known species, including the commonest UK one.

-Western bee-fly Bombylius canescens
+Western bee-fly (Bombylius canescens)

 A female Bombylius canescens from Bovey Heath, Devon © Steven Falk

 These are found in southern Wales and south-west England and are generally scarce across their range, but they are on the move.
 These are on the wing from early May to mid-August, peaking in June to early July.

 What I love about this species is that the females have been observed ovipositing (laying their eggs) by flicking their egg over or into burrows of bees using their legs!
 Wouldn’t that be an amazing sight!